Tutorial: Load data, and run queries on an Apache Spark cluster in Azure HDInsight

 from pyspark.sql.types import *

-When running an interactive query in Jupyter, the web browser window or tab caption shows a (Busy) status along with the notebook title.
+When you run an interactive query in Jupyter, the web browser window or tab caption shows a (Busy) status along with the notebook title.
 You also see a solid circle next to the PySpark text in the top-right corner.
 After the job is completed, it changes to a hollow circle.

 Status of interactive Spark SQL query.